Ciara: Impact

-"Ciara’s “Goodies” came out almost 15 years ago.
-That’s a testament to just how improbably resilient Ciara’s career has been.
-Though she’s never quite regained that initial “princess of crunk-n-B” level of mainstream stardom, she has sustained a cult fanbase and delivered a remarkably consistent run of songs to back it up.
+"Ciara's "Goodies" came out almost 15 years ago.
+That's a testament to just how improbably resilient Ciara's career has been.
+Though she's never quite regained that initial "princess of crunk-n-B" level of mainstream stardom, she has sustained a cult fanbase and delivered a remarkably consistent run of songs to back it up.

 Ciara's viral 2018 hit "Level Up" was likely the most saturated hit single of her career.
 Along with the wildly popular #LevelUp dance challenge that accompanied, the song was pushed to the forefront of Arizona politician Mark Kelly's winning campaign for the senate.
 The song is also noted for helping to bring Jersey and Baltimore club music to the mainstream, with the former being incorporated into its production.
 Ciara's music in general is popular and influential amongst club and underground music producers, with many remixes sampling her voice gaining popularity over the years.
 Canadian underground producer Jacques Greene was convinced to prioritize his music career after his song "Another Girl", which leaned on her vocals, gained traction.
 Latin R&B artist Rauw Alejandro admired Ciara early in his career because her music was 'club-friendly' and 'ripe for remixing'.

 Ciara has been credited with elevating the standard of dance, choreography, and visual art in her respective generation, and is regarded as an icon within the fields of dance, entertainment, and R&B for her contributions.
 According to The Fader, Ciara positioned herself as a "tomboyish, androgynous alternative" to her peers and the gender-swapping looks from her "Like A Boy" video both predates similar efforts from artists like Beyoncé and Lady Gaga, and made gender-swapping "cool" for female popstars.
 The publication also said her dance videos created a template for artists like Tinashe and raised discussion on female sexuality before feminism became more prominent in the music industry.
+On July 28, 2024, Ciara was honored with her own official day in Atlanta.